MrAsterisco/homebridge-hisense-tv/README.md

 **If you find anything that is not correct, please open an issue (or even better: a PR changing this file) explaining what you're doing differently to make this plugin work with different TV models and/or on different operating systems.**

+### Known Incompatibilities

+Some TV models have been reported as incompatible or are known to cause problems.

+- HU50A6800FUW (50" H8G 2020) - See [this issue](https://github.com/MrAsterisco/homebridge-hisense-tv/issues/37).

 # Installation

 Search for the plugin in Homebridge: